cmu-delphi/delphi-epidata/docs/api/covidcast.md

 rule out seasonal flu (influenza), because these two diseases have similar symptoms.
-Using this lab test data, we estimate the total number of flu tests per medical device (a measure of testing frequency), and the percentage of flu tests that are *negative* (since ruling out a flu leaves open another cause---possibly covid---for the patient's symptoms), in a given location, on a given day.
+Using this lab test data, we estimate the total number of flu tests per medical device (a measure of testing frequency), and the percentage of flu tests that are *negative* (since ruling out flu leaves open another cause---possibly covid---for the patient's symptoms), in a given location, on a given day.